What does it mean to live a more sustainable lifestyle?

 - Use washable metal straws instead of disposable plastic straws.

-- Use cold water when hand washing dishes.
+- Limit the use of hot water when hand washing dishes.

 - Use cloths instead of paper towels.